krista-t/Fwitter/README.md

 # Fwitter

-Twitter-like (not X) clone with Pyhon, Sqlite, JS, and TailwindCSS.
-You can make an account, post tweet with images, upload profile photo, and edit or delete your tweets.
-Authentication is done with JWT.
+Twitter clone made with Pyhon, Sqlite, JS, and TailwindCSS.
+Make an account, post tweet, images, upload profile photo, and edit or delete your tweets.
+Authentication done via JWT.
 Once you sign up, make sure to login with the same credentials on home page.
 App is deployed on PythonAnywhere, and can be found at https://twtterclone.eu.pythonanywhere.com/
 FTweet away!

 # validator.js